High-quality photograph datasets

 Using Wikimedia Commons as a source with these criteria has some drawbacks.
 Overall the photographs may not be very interesting or aesthetically pleasing because, unlike stock photographs for instance, they have an educational focus.
 Moreover, photographs of people are mostly excluded from the datasets because of personality rights.

 Here's a smaller dataset of winners from Picture of the Year competition.
-Unlike the other datasets, the images are released under various licenses other than CC0.
+Unlike the other datasets, the images are released under various free licenses other than CC0.

 - poty.csv with 39 photographs